rkamath3/devops-docker-images/docs/operations/cx-server-lifecycle.md

 ```

 #### Plugins
-All the plugins that are required to run the SAP S/4HANA Cloud SDK Continuous Delivery Pipeline
+All the plugins that are required to run the SAP S/4HANA Cloud SDK Continuous Delivery Pipeline and the Piper steps
 are already pre-installed.
 If you update or downgrade them to a specific version, it will be lost every time the `cx-server` image is updated.
 All the plugins are updated with the latest version.
 If there is a need, the user can install additional plugins and configure them.